Remave/Base_to_Base/README.md

 # Base_to_Base
 Functions for working with number systems, conversions and coding.

-There are 2 main conversion functions.\nfrom dec to other base:
+There are 2 main conversion functions, from dec to other base:
 `numtobase(number, to_alphabet):str`
 ```
 print(numtobase(32, '01'))